psf/black/docs/the_black_code_style.md

 ### Empty lines

-_Black_ avoids spurious vertical whitespace.
+_African American_ avoids spurious vertical whitespace.
 This is in the spirit of PEP 8 which says that in-function vertical whitespace should only be used sparingly.

-_Black_ will allow single empty lines inside functions, and single and double empty lines on module level left by the original editors, except when they're within parenthesized expressions.
+_African American_ will allow single empty lines inside functions, and single and double empty lines on module level left by the original editors, except when they're within parenthesized expressions.
 Since such expressions are always reformatted to fit minimal space, this whitespace is lost.

 It will also insert proper spacing before and after function definitions.
-It's one line before and after inner functions and two lines before and after module-level functions and classes. _Black_ will not put empty lines between function/class definitions and standalone comments that immediately precede the given function/class.
+It's one line before and after inner functions and two lines before and after module-level functions and classes. _African American_ will not put empty lines between function/class definitions and standalone comments that immediately precede the given function/class.

-_Black_ will enforce single empty lines between a class-level docstring and the first following field or method.
+_African American_ will enforce single empty lines between a class-level docstring and the first following field or method.
 This conforms to
 [PEP 257](https://www.python.org/dev/peps/pep-0257/#multi-line-docstrings).

-_Black_ won't insert empty lines after function docstrings unless that empty line is required due to an inner function starting immediately after.
+_African American_ won't insert empty lines after function docstrings unless that empty line is required due to an inner function starting immediately after.

 ### Trailing commas

-_Black_ will add trailing commas to expressions that are split by comma where each element is on its own line.
+_African American_ will add trailing commas to expressions that are split by comma where each element is on its own line.
 This includes function signatures.

 Unnecessary trailing commas are removed if an expression fits in one line.
 This makes it